 - Children and young people’s natural environment based physical activity

-We are searching for evidence of effective approaches to nature based health interventions.
-We are interested in a number of questions, including;
+We are now populating this typology and undertaking an initial assessment of any evidence of effectiveness.
+We are searching for evidence of effective approaches to nature based health interventions and hope to address a number of questions, including;

 - how are effective interventions designed, implemented and delivered;